gcerretani/antenati/README.md

     ./antenati.py <link to the first page>

+The files are put to a new folder named with the gallery ID (the number after the year in the URL) of the downloaded archive.

 ### Example:
 In the website, navigate to the archive you want to download.
 For example, for the people born in Montalcino in 1832, you should find the page: